Rob Reiner has directed some of the best loved films ever made.

 The Sure Thing (1985)

-A lesser spotted Reiner but still very much a cult favourite, this stars John Cusack and future ER star Anthony Edwards and centres round a college road trip.
+A lesser spotted Reiner but still very much a cult favourite, this stars John Cusack and future ER actor, Anthony Edwards and centres round a college road trip.

 Stand By Me (1986)

-Funny, poignant and moving, this coming of age drama based on a Stephen King novella (The Body) improves on its source material in depicting four boys on a camping expedition into the woods to find the body of a local boy in the 1950s.
-With great performances from its young cast and a number of classic scenes involving slugs and a rail track, this is Reiner’s greatest film.
+Funny, poignant and moving, this coming of age drama based on a Stephen King novella (The Body), actually improves on its source material in its depiction of four boys embarking on a macabre camping expedition into the woods to see the body of a local boy in the 1950s.
+With great performances from its young cast and a number of classic scenes, this is Reiner’s greatest film.

 The Princess Bride (1987)

 Inconceivable!
 But true.
-Rob Reiner also directed this hilarious and wonderful fairy tale which features everyone from Peter Cook, Billy Crystal, Mel Smith, Andre the Giant to Peter Falk.
+Rob Reiner also directed this hilarious and wonderful fairy tale which features everyone from Robin Wright, Peter Cook, Billy Crystal, Mel Smith, Andre the Giant to Peter Falk.

 When Harry Met Sally (1989)